RSE-Sheffield/RSE-Sheffield.github.io/_project_descriptions/brc.md

 provide biomarkers for changes in neurological conditions, with additional sources of information such as standard clinical tests and MRI imaging data being used to provide independent information on changes.
+Reliable gait-based biomarkers have the potential to make the monitoring of chronic neurological disorders a cheaper and more continual process.

 MoStrAct has been very much a collaboration, with the parties listed above all contributing to the experimental protocol and ethics application along with the subsequent workflows/pipelines.
 The RSE team worked with the STH Scientific Computing team to advise on information governance and to set up systems for